Juuuuuh1/lexicon-clash/README.md

 npm run deploy
 ```

-For additional setup guidance, see the [official Devvit documentation](https://developers.reddit.com/docs/devvit).
+For additional setup guidance, see the [official Devvit documentation](https://developers.reddit.com/docs).

 ## 🎮 How to Play

-1. **Start a Round**: Click "Start Playing" to begin a new vocabulary challenge
+1. **Start a Game**: Click "Start Playing" to begin a new vocabulary challenge
-2. **Learn the Word**: Study the SAT word, its definition, and synonyms
+2. **Learn the Challenge Word**: Study the SAT word displayed at the top with its definition and synonyms
-3. **Choose Your Card**: Select which of the two face-down Reddit post cards you think contains more instances of the target word and its synonyms
+3. **Choose Your Card**: Select which of the two Reddit post cards you think contains more occurrences of the challenge word
-4. **Reveal Results**: Watch the cards flip to reveal the Reddit posts and see the match counts
+4. **Reveal Results**: Watch the cards flip to reveal the real Reddit posts and their word occurrence counts
+5. **Wildcard Games**: When both posts have the same word count, the winner is determined by Reddit upvotes
-5. **Build Your Streak**: Win consecutive rounds to build your longest streak
+6. **Build Your Streak**: Win consecutive games to earn streak bonuses and higher scores
-6. **Track Progress**: View your statistics and word journal to see your vocabulary growth
+7. **Track Progress**: View your statistics to see your wins, losses, current streak, and total score

 ## 🏆 Scoring System

-- **Normal Rounds**: The card with more word/synonym matches wins
+- **Base Points**: 10 points for each win
+- **Streak Bonus**: Up to +25 bonus points based on current streak (5 points per streak, max 5 streak)
+- **Wildcard Multiplier**: 2x points for wildcard game wins
+- **Loss Penalty**: -5 points for normal losses, -10 points for wildcard losses
+- **Normal Games**: Winner determined by word occurrence count
-- **Wildcard Rounds**: When both cards have the same number of matches, winner is determined by upvotes, then comment count
+- **Wildcard Games**: When word counts are equal, winner determined by Reddit upvotes
-- **Statistics**: Track wins, losses, ties, current streak, longest streak, and unique words learned
+- **Statistics**: Track total score, wins, losses, current streak, and games played

 ## Commands